Babrala

 Babrala is a town and nagar panchayat in the Sambhal district in the state of Uttar Pradesh, India.
 Babrala is located on NH 509 (Moradabad to Aligarh).

 Babrala is located near Narora Atomic Power Station.
-The prestigious Yara Fertilizers Private Limited (formerly known as Tata Chemicals Limited) Plant is also located in Babrala with an installed capacity of 864,600 tonnes of urea per year.
+The Yara Fertilizers Private Limited (formerly known as Tata Chemicals Limited) Plant is also located in Babrala with an installed capacity of 864,600 tonnes of urea per year.